Distinguished Diversity Enhancement Awards recognize exceptional faculty, staff and students for important diversity work

 As president of the African Youth League, Diabate is committed to improving the lives and educational opportunities of Ohio State African students by championing diversity and emphasizing inclusion.
 Along with increasing membership for the African Youth League through her involvement over the past four years, she has promoted inclusiveness and embraced diversity.
 She is also conducting infant mortality rate research and the role of race and socioeconomic status.

-Malak EsseiliMalak Esseili, MS, PhD
+Headshot of Malak EsseiliMalak Esseili, MS, PhD

 Research Scientist, College of Food, Agriculture and Environmental Sciences